 "The Da Vinci robot is a sophisticated tool that assists the surgeon in performing radical prostatectomy.
 The patient recovers much better from the procedure".

 Prostate enlargement is a disease with a high incidence.

-It is estimated that the condition affects 25% of men over the age of 50.
-This proportion increases to half of the male population aged 60 and 80% of men older than 80.
+It is estimated to affect 25% of men over 50 years.
+This proportion increases to half of the male population aged 60 years and 80% of men over 80 years.

-The Clínica is a pioneer in this field and is one of the most experienced centres in performing this procedure using robotic surgery, which results in significant advantages for the patient.
+The Clinic is a pioneer and has one of the greatest experiences in performing this intervention by means of robotic surgery, which entails important advantages for the patient.

 Learn more about prostatectomy

 In the case of benign pathology (hyperplasia) the surgical treatment is minimally invasive (by removing the prostatic tissue through the urethra or Transurethral Resection of the Prostate).

 Only in the case of large prostates does the indication for open surgery (adenomectomy) remain in effect.
 It requires an admission of between 2 and 4 days.
 The risk of transfusion occurs between 3 and 7% of cases, incontinence in 0.5% and impotence in 5%.